boseokhong/PCS-analyzer/README.md

-PCS plot analyzer
+#PCS analyzer

 ![figure_1a](https://github.com/user-attachments/assets/c9656b87-5b0e-4f2c-b010-bd238f86ab23)

-The following code requires the numpy, matplotlib, pandas, and openpyxl module packages to run.
+The following code requires the `numpy`, `matplotlib`, `pandas`, and `openpyxl` module packages to run.
 It is designed for PCS analysis and visualization of 2D polar contour plots (using only the axiality of the magnetic susceptibility tensor).
-The file extension ".xlsx" should be included when exporting to an Excel file. e.g.[filename.xlsx]
+The file extension `.xlsx` should be included when exporting to an Excel file. e.g.[filename.xlsx]

 ----------------------------------------------------------------------------------------------------
 v.0.1 updates
-Excel export: x, y cartesian coordinates are calculated, and each column is separated by PCS values.
+-`.xlsx` export: x, y cartesian coordinates are calculated, and each column is separated by PCS values.

 v.0.2 updates
 -Tensor values, PCS range, and intervals can now be inputted for calculations.